KevLuo/DigitVision/README.md

 This project applies computer vision principles to automatically recognize handwritten digits.
 DigitVision has several defining characteristics:

-1. A neural networks which I built from scratch
+1. A neural network which I built from scratch
 2. PCA from scikit-learn (Principle Component Analysis)
 3. Diagnostic visualizations, including learning curves and validation curves